 Lack of High-intensity Efforts #1

 Different kinds of efforts trigger different kinds of physiological adaptation.
-Low- and moderate-intensity workouts are important for overall health, building your endurance base, and strengthening your muscles – but it is primarily the high-intensity portions of your workouts that signal to your physiological systems to adapt in ways that boost your ability to produce energy aerobically.
+Low- and moderate-intensity workouts are important for overall health, building your endurance base, and strengthening your muscles.
+When it comes to improving your VO2max fitness level, it is primarily the high-intensity portions of your workouts that matter most.
+Hard efforts signal your physiological systems to adapt in ways that boost your ability to produce energy aerobically.

 High-intensity Interval Training (HIIT) workouts are a popular and efficient method of incorporating high-intensity efforts into your training program.
-Interval training is a cornerstone of training programs at practically any level, but these kinds of variable intensity workouts can be particularly helpful for people with lower fitness levels, provided you are healthy enough to perform them.
-This is because including lighter, recovery work in between high-intensity efforts makes it possible to perform more of these efforts than would be otherwise possible.
+Interval training is a cornerstone of training programs at any level.
+Varying the intensity of workouts can be particularly helpful for people with lower fitness levels, provided you are healthy enough to perform them.
+This is because including lighter, recovery work between high-intensity efforts makes it possible to perform more of these efforts than would be otherwise possible.

 Can your sport watch calculate your VO2max?
 Find out